AnticOwl/anticowl.github.io/_posts/2024-11-13-Batman-Arkham-Asylum.md

 To exit the debug camera and return to game, press `BACKSPACE`.

 ### One3rd Cheat Table
 One3rd cheat table is the most complete set you will ever have for Arkham Asylum.
-Allowing you to roll and controll the FOV as you wish.<br />
+Allowing you to roll and control the FOV as you wish.<br />
-Also featuring a way to use the main menu filter for some comics effect.
+Also featuring a way to use the main menu filter for some comic-style effect.

 <style>
 .table_component {